sparkutils/frameless/README.md

 ## Will com.sparkutils.frameless continue to exist if 800 is merged and released?

 The repo won't go away, nor will the occasional need.
-However it's strongly recommended to use the official library wherever possible.
+However, it's strongly recommended to use the official library wherever possible.

 ## What if I find a bug?